• Skip to primary navigation

 • Preheat oven to 200 degrees celsius (fan-forced).
 Lightly flour a 20cm square cake tin and set aside.

-• Place the self raising flour, salt and sugar into the TM bowl - mix on Speed 8 for 5 seconds.
+• Place the self raising flour into the TM bowl - mix on Speed 8 for 5 seconds.

 • Add the cream and lemonade.
 Mix on Speed 5 for 5 seconds.
 Mix on interval speed for 10 seconds.